Supplementary Feeding Programme For Critically Endangered Vulture Species In The Northern Plains

 There are three critically endangered vulture species in cambodia – white-rumped, red-headed and slender-billed vultures.
 The fact that cambodia still has populations of these vultures shows the success of this and other supplementary feeding programs.

 There are many causes for the rapid and dramatic decline in the species in the Indian sub-continent, including habitat loss, loss of wildlife species which would have made up their main diet, poisoning and veterinary use of the drug diclofenac, which is readily administered to sick livestock and is highly toxic to many vulture species.
-SVC supports the now iconic Vulture Restaurant in Chhep Wildlife Sanctuary to the tune of $12,000 each year.
+SVC supports each year the now iconic Vulture Restaurant in Chhep Wildlife Sanctuary.

 All three of Cambodia’s vulture species are listed as “Critically Endangered” by the International Union for Conservation of Nature (IUCN).